mojaloop/documentation/contributors-guide/tools-and-technologies/automated-license-scanning.md

 ### PR Flow

-When a new Pull Request is opened for a mojaloop project, the licence scanner runs as a part of the CI/CD workflow.
+When a new Pull Request is opened for a Mojaloop project, the licence scanner runs as a part of the CI/CD workflow.
 The step in CircleCI is called 'audit-licenses'

 <img alt="Example CircleCI Build Overview PR" src="./assets/images/automated-license-scanning/circle-pr-build.png" width=700>

 The license-scanner does the following:
 1. Sets up the circle ci environment
-  * 1. Clones the git repo of the project
+  * 1. Clones the git repository of the project
   * 2. runs `npm install`
   * 3. caches the `node_modules` folder for later use
 2. Runs the audit-licenses step:
-  * 1. Clones the license scanner repo to `/tmp` and sets up the scanner
+  * 1. Clones the license scanner repository to `/tmp` and sets up the scanner
   * 2. Restores the node_module cache
   * 3. Runs the license scanner
-  * 4. Uploads the results as a .csv artifact
+  * 4. Uploads the results as a `.csv` artifact

 Should the license scanner pass (i.e. find no licenses that are blacklisted), the build will succeed.